salimane/rediscluster-py/README.md

 a Python interface to a Cluster of Redis key-value store.

+## Project Goals

+The goal is to be a drop in replacement of redis-py when you would like to shard your data into a cluster of redis servers. rediscluster-py is based on the awesome [redis-py](https://github.com/andymccurdy/redis-py.git) StrictRedis Api, thus the original api commands would work without problems within the context of a cluster of redis servers

 ## Travis CI

 Currently, rediscluster-py is being tested via travis ci for python version 2.6, 2.7 and 3.2: